built-on-openfin/workspace-starter/how-to/hints-and-tips/docs/appassets-and-launch-external-process.md

 There are a few things to consider with launch external process and app assets:

-- Is the app asset portable/executable?
+- Is the app asset portable (can easily be copied to a machine and run without needing admin rights or requiring an install)?
 - What should be the lifetime of the asset you are launching?
 By specifying a lifetime, an external process can live as long the window/application that launched it or persist after the application exits.
 The default value is null, which is equivalent to 'persist', meaning the process lives on after the application exits.
 The alternatives are: 'application', 'window', 'persist'.
 Note: A process that exits when the window/application exits cannot be released via [fin.System.releaseExternalProcess](https://developer.openfin.co/docs/javascript/stable/classes/OpenFin.System.html#releaseExternalProcess).
 - You will need to add the relevant permissions and have those permissions accepted by the client (OpenFin have updated the permission model around launch external process so that you can make it a lot more granular and specific to your app assets).